deatrich/linux-home-server/web-server.md

 ```

 The server key file and the server key certificate need to be copied into
-the apache configuration area, and the ssl configuration paths need to be
+the Apache configuration area, and the ssl configuration paths need to be
 updated:

 ```shell